PecanProject/betydb-documentation/installing-betydb-web-application.md

 # Installing a Production Copy of BETYdb on ebi-forecast or pecandev

 These instructions are specifically tailored to the task of adding new instances of BETYdb to a CentOS 5 machine using the deployment scheme we already currently have in place.
 Thus, they assume the following are installed:

-1. Ruby version 2.1.5.
+1. Ruby version 2.2.2 or greater.
-2. Apache 2.2.
+2. Apache 2.2 or greater.
-3. PostgreSQL 9.3.
+3. PostgreSQL 9.3 or greater.
-4. PostGIS 2.1.3.
+4. PostGIS 2.1.0 or greater.
-5. Git 1.8.2.1.
+5. Git 1.8.2.1 or greater.
-6. R 3.1.0
+6. R 3.1.0 or greater.[^package_notes]

-In most or all cases later versions of these will work, and in many cases earlier versions may work as well.
+7. Graphviz dot version 2.2.1 a version greater than 2.4.[^package_notes]
+8. Java 1.8 or greater.[^package_notes]

 **IMPORTANT!
 In what follows, we use the following placeholder strings to represent names that will vary with the installation:**